-The asset management office is responsible for assisting parishes in the oversight of the land and buildings in the diocese.
 Diocesan assets are substantial.
-Over 100 land parcels and 45 parishes are wholly owned by the diocese.
-The diocese also owns one housing corporation and controls several housing societies.
+Over 100 land parcels and 45 churches are wholly owned by the diocese.
+The diocese also owns one housing corporation and controls several housing societies..

-Currently, as required by the canons, capital projects over $20,000 require approval of these committees.
-All capital projects over $250,000 require the oversight of the asset manager or consultants approved by the asset manager.
+Currently, as required by the canons (the laws that govern our diocese), capital projects over $20,000 require approval from the diocesan council.
+All capital projects over $250,000 require the involvement of the synod office staff.

-This team is also responsible for the oversight of our comprehensive login-restricted asset management database which is a comprehensive resource for parishes and includes important information including titles and other legal documents, photographic archives and much more.
-Contact your parish officers for more information on how to access this database.
+Our login-restricted asset management database is a comprehensive resource for parishes and includes important information including titles and other legal documents, photographic archives and much more.
+Contact the synod office for more information on how to access this database.